Thai Quinoa Salad (Healthy & Protein-Packed)

 Step 1: Rinse Quinoa

-Place quinoa in a fine mesh strainer.
+Measure one cup of quinoa and place it in a fine mesh sieve.

 Step 2: Cook Quinoa

-Thai Quinoa Salad (Healthy & Protein-Packed) - Step 2: Cook Quinoa 1
+Thai Quinoa Salad (Healthy & Protein-Packed) - Step 2: Cook Quinoa

-Transfer rinsed quinoa to a medium saucepan.
+Transfer the rinsed quinoa to a medium-sized saucepan.

-Reduce the heat to low, cover, and simmer for 15 minutes.
+Once boiling, reduce heat to low, cover, and simmer for 15 minutes.

 Step 3: Prepare Vegetables